chemfiles/chemfiles/doc/index.rst

 User manual
 -----------

 Even if chemfiles is written in C++, it can be used from the most popular scientific programming languages: C, Fortran, Python, … You can just pick up your favorite language to use it.
-This part of the documentation presents the data model used by chemfiles to store information about the trajectories, and how to acess that data in each of the supported languages.
+This part of the documentation presents the data model used by chemfiles to store information about the trajectories, and how to acess that data in C and C++.

-Basic usage looks like this in C++:
+Basic usage of chemfiles looks like this in C++:

 .. code-block:: cpp